OndrejMottl/APD_R-Ratepol_workshop/workshop_info.md

-The workshop is going to be taken place online via ZOOM link.
+The workshop is going to take place online via ZOOM link.

 <br>